Private Practice Counselor

 Rehabilitation Counseling - CRC

 Psychology & Sociology

 Monica A. Farrar, LMHC, CRC, CASAC is a mental health and substance abuse clinician with an extensive background in both public and private arenas.
 In addition to her private practice, Monica is an adjunct professor.
 Monica’s primary focus in all areas of life and work is education—using it with patients, students, and staff.
 She views it as a method of prevention and a tool for sustainable change.

 Launching a private practice in 2005, Monica currently offers individual, group, and relationship counseling.
-She uses a person-centered approach, specializing in the treatment of anxiety, depression, and grief.
+She uses a person-centered approach, specializing in the treatment of anxiety, depression, substance use disorders and grief.
 She also supports patients adjusting to disabilities, including those with traumatic brain injury (TBI) and their caregivers.
 Monica is recognized as a resource for people in crisis, using her strong community network to connect individuals to the right services.
 With multi-cultural awareness and sensitivity, she is devoted to serving all populations and instilling a sense of empowerment in her clientele.
 She works with patients in her office, as well as remotely using the telemedicine model.

 Monica’s experience in academia includes online and in-class instruction.
 She serves as an adjunct professor with Rocky Mountain College of Art and Design and Purdue Global University.
 Previously, she taught courses at Medaille College for seven years and the University of Buffalo for two years.
 She instructs on a variety of subjects, including psychology, rehabilitation counseling, substance abuse, and education.
 Monica has a true passion for designing and delivering online learning programs that leverage her own experiences—personally and professionally—which improves student retention and academic success.